kedacore/keda-docs/content/docs/2.0/concepts/external-scalers.md

 #### 6. Implementing `GetMetrics`

 `GetMetrics` returns the value of the metric refered to from `GetMetricSpec`, in this example it's `earthquakeThreshold`.
-Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates replicaCount based on metric value and target value.

 {{< collapsible "Golang" >}}
 ```golang